cesarpizarra/javascript-problem-solving/README.md

 1. **Understanding the Problem**: Carefully reading and understanding the problem statement.
 2. **Planning the Solution**: Breaking down the problem into smaller parts and planning the solution step-by-step.
 3. **Writing the Code**: Implementing the solution in JavaScript.
-4. **Testing the Solution**: Testing the code with different test cases to ensure its correctness.
-5. **Optimization**: Optimizing the solution for better performance and readability.
+4. **Optimization**: Optimizing the solution for better performance and readability.

 ## List of Problems